 On January 1, 2013, Abbott completed the separation of AbbVie Inc. (AbbVie), which was formed to hold Abbott's research-based proprietary pharmaceuticals business.
 Abbott has retained all liabilities for all U.S. federal and foreign income taxes on income prior to the separation, as well as certain non-income related taxes attributable to AbbVie's business prior to the separation.
 AbbVie generally will be liable for all other taxes attributable to its business.
-Earnings from discontinued operations reflect the recognition of a net tax benefit of \$9 million and \$33 million in the first quarter of 2018 and 2017, respectively, as a result of the resolution of various tax positions primarily related to AbbVie's operations for years prior to the separation.
+Earnings from discontinued operations, net of tax of \$24 million and \$46 million in the first six months of 2018 and 2017, respectively, were driven primarily by the recognition of net tax benefits as a result of the resolution of various tax positions related to AbbVie's operations for years prior to the separation.